clsGenerateID step

 Let’s build and execute the “generateIDDef” example:

-• Connect the dots between the start and “generateID” step
+• Connect the dots between the “Start” step and “generateID” steps, as shown above.

-• Click the “generateID” step to configure its “Settings” properties.
-Provide a name to the step.
+• Click the “generateID” step to configure its “Required” properties.
+Provide a name for the step.
 Provide the ID text value.
-Provide a variable/global to store the result.
+Provide a variable or a global to store the result.
+Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-• Click the “generateID” step to configure its “Advanced” properties.
+• Click the “generateID” step to configure its “Optional” properties.
 Provide the ID start value.
-The step searches for the last numeric value for ID TYPE (e.g., ATP) in the degenerated table.
-The step creates a new record for the ID TYPE when there's no previous value and assigns the same value (12350) to the variable/global in the above reference.
+The step searches for the last numeric value for ID TYPE (e.g., CHECK) in the degenerated table.
+The step creates a new record for the ID TYPE when there's no previous value and assigns the same value (00001) to the variable or global in the above reference.
 Suppose there's a last entry of the ID TYPE.
-In that case, the step generates the following value (ID) in sequence, assigns it to variable/global, and inserts a new record in the degenerated table.
+In that case, the step generates the following value (ID) in sequence, assigns it to a variable or global, and inserts a new record into the degenerated table.
+Click the Save button.